PrefectHQ/prefect/docs/core/concepts/secrets.md

 ### Local Context

 The base `Secret` class first checks for secrets in local context, under `prefect.context.secrets`.
-This is useful for local testing, as secrets can be added to context by setting the environment variable `PREFECT__CONTEXT__SECRETS__FOO`, corresponding to `secrets.foo`.
+This is useful for local testing, as secrets can be added to context by setting the environment variable `PREFECT__CONTEXT__SECRETS__FOO`, corresponding to `secrets.foo` (or `secrets.FOO`, if your OS is case-sensitive).

 ### Prefect Cloud

-If the secret is not found in local context, the base `Secret` class queries the Prefect Cloud API for a stored secret.
+If the secret is not found in local context and `config.cloud.use_local_secrets=False`, the base `Secret` class queries the Prefect Cloud API for a stored secret.
 This call can only be made successfully by authenticated Prefect Cloud Agents.

 ### Environment Variables